openstreetmap/iD/data/presets/README.md

 }
 ```

-In which `type` is the form's type.
-Valid form types are
+In which `type` is the fields's type.
+Valid field types are

 * textarea
 * radio